junbon-binary/perl-Finance-Contract/README.md

 ## duration

-The requested contract duration, specified as a string indicating value with units.
+(optional) The requested contract duration, specified as a string indicating value with units.
 The unit is provided as a single character suffix:

 - t - ticks